How Proper Prep Leads to Crack-Free Concrete

 Compact each layer of base

-Make three or four passes with a plate compactor every time you add 2 in. of base, or “lift” (each layer you add is called a lift).
+Make three or four passes with a plate compactor every time you add 2 inches of base, or “lift” (each layer you add is called a lift).
 Use a vibrating plate compactor like this one instead of the type that jumps up and down, sometimes referred to as a “rammer” or “jumping jack.”
 Those are designed for compacting soil when backfilling trenches, not for compacting base.

 Dampen the base